KeyvanAghaie/KeyvanAghaie/README.md

-👋 Hi, I’m Kayvan Aghaie and I am fullstack .net developer and javascript developer
+👋 Hi,This is Kayvan Aghaie github profile and I am fullstack .net / javascript developer
 -  Strong knowledge about backend and front specially Microsoft technologies
 -  Have many experiences with various companies and diffrent businesses
 -  software engineering life cycle (SDLC) managment on large scale project